 Preparing for an EEG Procedure

-The following sections on EEG monitoring, interpretation and results include information for audiences undergoing EEG tests in a healthcare setting.
+The following sections on EEG monitoring, interpretation and results include information for audiences undergoing the EEG tests in a healthcare setting.
 The best way to prepare for a test is always to ask the test administers for specific preparation instructions.
-Instructions for preparation can vary by use case—for example, EEG recordings for consumer research, academic research or performance and wellness may require subjects to be active instead of lying down.
+Instructions for preparation can vary by use case — for example, EEG recordings for consumer research, academic research or performance and wellness may require subjects to be active instead of lying down.

 Companies like EMOTIV have pioneered advances in EEG technology that make conducting, processing and interpreting tests faster and more convenient.
 EMOTIV’s mobile and wireless EEG headsets can be set up in less than five minutes, and they enable the participant to move freely instead of confining them to a testing facility.